 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no cultural resources in the permit area or within the vicinity of the permit area.
-The permit area has been determined to be the project footprint and adjacent areas where heavy equipment would likely operate.
+Based on the review of AHRS there are no known cultural resources in the permit area or within the vicinity of the permit area.
+The permit area has been determined to be the direct footprint of the fill to be discharged and the uplands immediately adject to the WOTUS discharges for the operation of project specific heavy machinery.
 Consultation of the AHRS constitutes the extent of cultural resource investigations by the U.S. Army Corps of Engineers (Corps) at this time, and we are otherwise unaware of the presence of such resources.
 The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
 This application is being coordinated with the State Historic Preservation Office (SHPO), Federally recognized Tribes, and other consulting parties.
-Any comments SHPO, Federally recognized Tribes, and other consulting parties may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
+Any comments SHPO,

+Federally recognized Tribes, and other consulting parties may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
 The Corps is requesting the SHPO's concurrence with this determination.